rpmuller/ePubs/WP1.md

 > first, that you may be justified before the princes of the world
 > below.
 For neither will you nor any that belong to you be happier or
 > holier or juster in this life, or happier in another, if you do as
 > Crito bids.
-Now you depart in innocense, a sufferer and not a doer
+Now you depart in innocence, a sufferer and not a doer
 > of evil; a victim, not of the laws, but of men.
 But if you go forth,
 > returning evil for evil, and injury for injury, breaking the
 > covenants and agreement which you have made with us, and wronging